mastodon-sc/mastodon-documentation/docs/partE/numerical_features.md

 Some of the branch-spot features relate to the hierarchy or neighborhood in the branch-graph.
 Further branch-spot features are related to the branch duration and displacement.
-More features are available in the [Mastodon-DeepLineage](../partC/deep_lineage.rst) extension.

 | **Feature name**                 | **Projections** | **Description**                                                                                                                                                                                                                                                                                         |
 |----------------------------------|-----------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|